FierceEagle/fierceeagle.github.io/index.md

 ### Anything else?

 Although it might date the creation of this data story a little bit, we wish you all Happy Holidays and a hopefully better 2021.
-Take an example from the
+Take an example by the Londoners and have a substantial increase in your Fat,